James Nolan (author)

-James Nolan is a poet, fiction writer, essayist, and translator.
+James Nolan (born September 3, 1947.
+Died August 22, 2025) was a poet, fiction writer, essayist, and translator.
 A regular contributor to Boulevard, his work has appeared in New Orleans Noir (Akashic Books), Utne Reader, The Washington Post, Poetry, and Southern Review, among other magazines, anthologies, and newspapers.
 He has translated the work of Spanish-language poets Pablo Neruda and Jaime Gil de Biedma.
 Nolan is a fifth-generation native of New Orleans and lives in the French Quarter.

 Career

 Nolan received his PhD from the University of California (Berkeley and Santa Cruz) and has gone on to teach Literature and Creative Writing at universities in Florida, San Francisco, Barcelona, Madrid, and Beijing.
 Until recently, he was the Writer-in-Residence at New Orleans' Tulane and Loyola Universities, where he directed the Loyola Writing Institute for 12 years.
 He later went on to teach creative writing at the Arts Council of New Orleans.